eSolia/eSolia_2018/content/post/grumpy-it-staff.en.md

 slug: risks-with-grumpy-it-staff
 title: Risks of Grumpy IT Staffers
 subtitle: Should you outsource your IT?
 description: Got grumpy IT staffers?
-Should you outsource? - a blog post on eSolia.pro from eSolia Inc.
+Should you outsource? - a blog post from eSolia Inc.
 postsummary: With less than 200 employees, companies might benefit from outsourcing their IT operations to an expert team like eSolia.
 alternatelocales:
   - ja-JP